InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     }
     node.end += 1
   }
-  // times of query string appear search(str) {
+  // The number of times the search string appears search(str) {
     if (!str) return
     let node = this.root
     for (let i = 0; i < str.length; i++) {
       let index = str[i].charCodeAt() - 'a'.charCodeAt()
-      // if the index does node exists, there is no string to be query if (!node.next[index]) {
+      // if the index does node exists, there is no string to be search if (!node.next[index]) {
         return 0
       }